 When to use it:

-- ⛔If you are threatened with a gun and have no other choice… (and even then I would consider it)
+- ⛔If you are threatened with a gun and you have no other choice… (and even then I would think about it)

 Blazor is a web application development framework that allows you to create interactive applications using C# instead of JavaScript.